reaganbeck8/sass-intro/README.md

 ```

 # Step 5 : Open your text-editor of preference and watch what happens when you make changes in your scss file.
 It will update the css automatically because of the watch command that is running within your command-line.

+## **NB** - importing using "partials" :
+    - you create a sub-folder within the "scss" folder.
+    - create the following files in your text editor within the scss folder > _base.scss,   _components.scss,  _responsive.scss,  _variables.scss,
+    -to link these styles to your site you need to use the @import

 You can access the link to my site here: https://reaganbeck8.github.io/sass-intro/index.html